It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 divorce my spouse if they are abusive?

-This reason has become
+This reason has become increasingly popular today.
+Surely it can't be

-increasingly popular today.
-Surely it can't be God's will for me to stay with a
+God's will for me to stay with a person who beats me up two or three

-person who beats me up two or three times a week.
-God doesn't want his temple
+times a week.
+God doesn't want his temple being beat up, but it's not

-being beat up, but it's not grounds for divorce.
+grounds for divorce.
 It is grounds for separation.
+You'd be a fool to

-You'd be a fool to stay in that situation.
-But, you separate yourself and give
+stay in that situation.
+But, you separate yourself and give yourself to

-bringing reconcilliation to your marriage.
+reconcilliation to your marriage.

 Is it okay to